GrowInCommunity/Kubecon-India-2024-sponsorship/README.md

 ## Deadline of the programme:

 - The timeline would be of 7 days from the announcement.
-- 25th November to 2nd December.
+- 26th November to 3rd December.
+- Final announcement on 4th December.

 ----------
 All the best and happy blogging! 🎯